dylanb/a11yfy/README.md

 Accessibilyfy Library Functions - Make your jQuery site accessible

+## core

+The core of the a11yfy library provides some utilitu functions for use a11y as well as for sharing common functionality across a11yfy utilities themselves

+### jQuery.fn.a11yfy.getI18nString

+Lookup a language string with value replacement from within a string bundle

+#### Synopsis

+    jQuery.fn.a11yfy.getI18nString(key, [values], stringBundle)

+#### Parameters

+1. key - a String that is the name of the language string
+2. [values] - A dictionary of key value pairs that represent parameter values that must get replaced in the target languages string to produce the required UI output.
+This parameter is optional, if not provided, this parameter must be null or undefined.
+3. stringBundle -  an dictionary of key value pairs representing the string bundle for the user's UI language.
+The strings can contain replacement placeholders of the form ${name}.
+These placeholders can then be replaced with data values when the string is fetched by passing in the appropriate dictionary items in the values dictionary.

+#### Example

+    jQuery.fn.a11yfy.getI18nString("hello", {name: "Unobfuscator"}, {hello: "Gruss Gott Herr ${name}"});

+### jQuery.fn.a11yfy.politeAnnounce

+Use aria-live to make a polite announcement.
+Polite announcements do not interrupt the announcements currently being made by the AT and are also not guaranteed to be made.

+#### Synopsis

+    jQuery.fn.a11yfy.politeAnnounce(msg)

+#### Parameters

+1. msg - a String with the information that should be announced to the AT user

+#### Example

+    jQuery.fn.a11yfy.politeAnnounce("Your cost estmate has been recalculated");

+#### See also

+    jQuery.fn.a11yfy.assertiveAnnounce

+### jQuery.fn.a11yfy.assertiveAnnounce

+Use aria-live to make an assertive announcement.
+Assertive announcements will not interrupt the announcements currently being made by the AT.

+#### Synopsis

+    jQuery.fn.a11yfy.assertiveAnnounce(msg)

+#### Parameters

+1. msg - a String with the information that should be announced to the AT user

+#### Example

+    jQuery.fn.a11yfy.assertiveAnnounce("Please correct the error in the date field before continuing!");

+#### See also

+    jQuery.fn.a11yfy.politeAnnounce

 ## tables

 Add accessible column sorting and filtering to data tables.
 Columns are identified by th elements.